Pink Floyd - The Wall

 Today we would like to tell you about one "wall", which was established on November 30, 1979, and still stand strong, despite the internal controversies that accompanied its creation process and despite some of the criticism it has received over the years.

 If you still do not understand, then Pink Floyd's masterful album "The Wall" is celebrating its birthday today and we want to tell you 42 interesting facts about it:

-2. Waters got the idea for "The Wall" during a performance held as part of the "In The Flesh" tour, to promote the "Amimals" album.
-In the midst of the show held in Montreal in 1977, Waters spat in the face of a rioting fan.
-Waters, shocked by his own reaction, spoke later that evening with producer Bob Ezrin about the idea of isolating himself from the audience using a wall to be placed along the stage.
+2. Waters got the idea for "The Wall" during a performance held as part of the "In The Flesh" tour, to promote the "Animals" album.
+Amid the show held in Montreal in 1977, Waters spat in the face of a rioting fan.
+Shocked by his reaction, Waters spoke later that evening with producer Bob Ezrin about the idea of isolating himself from the audience using a wall to be placed along the stage.
 This idea was later implemented, both as part of the concept of the album and during the performances that accompanied it, when a huge wall was built between the band and the audience.

-3. The main character in the story - Pink, is based on Syd Barrett and on the story of Waters, an orphan child whom his father was killed in World War II.
+3. The main character in the story - Pink, is based on Syd Barrett and on the story of Waters, an orphan child whose father was killed in World War II.

 5. Although the band's albums over the years, including "The Dark Side Of The Moon" and "Wish You Were Here" were hugely successful, the only "Pink Floyd" song to reach the top of the Billboard charts was "Another Brick in the Wall, Part 2".

 6. During the recording of the album, keyboardist Rick Wright went through a difficult period.
 He went through divorce proceedings from his wife Juliette and suffered from a heavy cocaine addiction, which prevented him from concentrating on the album.
 This eventually led to Roger Waters firing him, even before the album was released.